Gifsplanation via Latent Shift: A Simple Autoencoder Approach to Counterfactual Generation for Chest X-rays: Introduction

 In essence we want the exact opposite of an adversarial attack.
 If we were just modifying the image using the gradient $\frac{\partial f(x)}{\partial x}$, which is a traditional adversarial attack, the modification would be imperceivable and distort the image by selecting spurious pixels which happen to have an impact on the target variable.
 Our approach regularizes this process using a fixed decoder to keep the image on the data manifold and prevent these spurious pixels from changing.
 Overall, we seek to modify only the most semantically meaningful pixels that lead to a particular classification output.
 The contributions of our work follow:

-\begin{enumerate}[topsep=3pt,itemsep=2pt] \item Propose a simple and elegant approach to build an exaggeration model as well as a way to calculate a replacement for a traditional 2D attribution map. \item Explore the attribution of chest X-ray predictions using this method compared to traditional methods in terms of IoU overlap with expert masks and cascading randomization analysis. \item Study how this method impacts a radiologist's ability to interpret the prediction of a model compared to traditional attribution methods when presented with false positive predictions.
+\begin{enumerate}[topsep=3pt,itemsep=2pt] \item Propose a simple and elegant approach to counterfactual generation as well as a way to calculate a replacement for a traditional 2D attribution map. \item Explore the attribution of chest X-ray predictions using this method compared to traditional methods in terms of IoU overlap with expert masks and cascading randomization analysis. \item Study how this method impacts a radiologist's ability to interpret the prediction of a model compared to traditional attribution methods when presented with false positive predictions.

 \end{enumerate}